v-harrishe/azure-docs/articles/load-balancer/move-across-regions-external-load-balancer-powershell.md

     ```

 6. To edit value of the target public IP that was moved above, you must first obtain the resource ID and then copy and paste it into the **\<resource-group-name>.json** file.
-To obtain the ID, use [Get-AzPublicIPAddress](/powershell/module/az.network/get-azpublicipaddress?view=azps-2.6.0):
+To obtain the ID, use [Get-AzPublicIPAddress](https://docs.microsoft.com/powershell/module/az.network/get-azpublicipaddress?view=azps-2.6.0):

-    ```azurepowershell-interactive
+    ```powershell
     $targetPubIPID = (Get-AzPublicIPaddress -Name <target-public-ip-name> -ResourceGroupName <target-resource-group-name>).Id
     ```
     Type the variable and hit enter to display the resource ID.
 Highlight the ID path and copy it to the clipboard: